ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230900 Instrumentation and Control for HVAC.md

       1.
    1. Submit maintenance instructions and spare parts lists for each type of control device.
    1. Include that type data, product data, and shop drawings in Operating and Maintenance Manual in accordance with requirements of Division 23 sections of the Specifications.
 These must be provided in PDF format in addition to hard copy.
    1. Submit as built drawings and as built AutoCAD 2005 files for all drawings.
-Verify most current AutoCAD version being utilized by NREL.
+Verify most current AutoCAD version being utilized by Owner.
-   1. All drawings must be fully integrated into the NREL master set of existing control drawings.
-This includes using NREL’s standard border for drawings, and numbering the new drawings to match existing master drawing set, as well as updating any impacted existing drawings.
+   1. All drawings must be fully integrated into the Owner master set of existing control drawings.
+This includes using Owner’s standard border for drawings, and numbering the new drawings to match existing master drawing set, as well as updating any impacted existing drawings.
 A complete single set of control drawings must be maintained for each building.
 1. QUALITY ASSURANCE
    1. Manufacturer's Qualification:
       1. Firms regularly engaged in manufacture of control equipment, of types and sizes required, whose products have been in satisfactory use in similar service for not less than five years.